2026 Categories

 For submissions over 10 minutes you MUST also supply a teaser/trailer, edited or cut version (5 minutes or less) which may be shown at the winners ceremony, in place of the full film.

-Films entered into Short Film can also be entered into other categories.
+Films may also be entered into other categories.

-This category is open to works that are compact and compelling.
-Films should not be longer than 60 seconds, therefore, content created for social media naturally falls within this category.
+This category is open to films with a maximum duration of 60 seconds.
+Content created for social media naturally fits within this category.

-Films entered into this category can also be entered into other categories.
+Films may also be entered into other categories.

 VIDEO ART